 Royal Canin — authority positioning earns scrutiny.

 Royal Canin built its brand on breed-specific and size-specific formulations backed by veterinary science.
 The authority position generates trust and a steady customer base.
 It also invites ingredient debates that less science-forward brands escape.
-The pattern: brands that lean on science positioning have to fund science translation — partnerships with vets, accessible explanations of formulation logic, content that meets consumers where their concerns actually live.
+Brands that lean on science positioning have to fund science translation — partnerships with vets, accessible explanations of formulation logic, content that meets consumers where their concerns actually live.
 Authority that doesn't get translated becomes a target.

 Pedigree — the mass-market stigma problem.